 Personality, these 8 traits, is the key to their above average performance and what sets them apart.

 Golf instruction for your personality is vastly un-recognized and under-utilized for improving performance, yet it can give you immeasurable personal direction for growing, and getting the very most from your game in competition.

 As you know, your personality is unique to you, and it follows that you bring your own unique combination of core mental strengths and weaknesses to golf.
 Just by being you!

 Taking a mental approach to golf and understanding your own unique approach to the game is only a minor part of what golf instruction for personality skills can do for you.
 It can help you quickly target real causes of lost strokes, eliminating much wasted time and energy on countless “symptoms”, which is common practice for most “non-enlightened” golfers.

 Say you are playing great but you are missing a lot of make-able putts in competition.
 You’re making these putts in practice but not in play.
 Why?

 So do you work on your stroke?
 Change your grip?
 Change putters?
 Move the ball in your stance?

 You might find that any of these things work….for awhile.

-But if the real problem causing you to miss all those putts has it’s origin in your personality, you are only addressing the symptoms when you try to solve the problem with trying yet another putter.
+But if the real problem causing you to miss all those putts has it’s origin in your personality or mental game, you are only addressing the symptoms when you try to solve the problem with trying yet another putter.
 You will soon be facing the same problem all over again!

 And in the mean time, you will be giving up some really low scores and all the rewards that come with them.